-Self Help is a user-led mental health charity based in the North of England, and forms part of The Big Life group.
+Self Help was a user-led mental health charity based in the North of England and was part of The Big Life group.

-Every year, one in four of us will experience a mental health problem.
-Self Help believe no-one should have to face this alone.
-We are here to provide the support, advice, tools and techniques you need to help you take control of your life.
+Self Help believed no-one should have to face mental health challenges alone.
+It provided support, advice, tools and techniques to help people take control of their lives.

-We believe in people having a choice in mental health care and we value the experiences of those who have had a mental health difficulty at some point in their life.
+The charity championed choice in mental health care and valued the lived experiences of those who had faced mental health difficulties.

 NHS Talking Therapies: NHS Talking Therapies involve talking to someone trained to help you deal with negative feelings.
 They can help anyone who is experiencing distress.
 You do not have to be told by a doctor that you have a mental health problem to be offered or benefit from a talking therapy.